 WHICH TRANSLATION OF THE BIBLE SHOULD I USE?

 Unfortunately, many well-meaning Christians have been so dogmatic about a certain translation (typically the King James Version) that they have unintentionally confused those seeking to know Jesus through Bible study.
 Instead of knowing that we can study the Bible in our hands, some have caused a cloud of doubt about whether or not we can trust ANY Bible translation.
 So, what translation of the Bible should you use?
 Here are some general guidelines in determining this answer:

-Typically, this is when someone will begin to point out one or two flaws with a certain interpretation in attempts to show superiority of their version over yours.
+Typically, this is when someone will begin to point out one or two flaws with a certain interpretation in attempts to show the superiority of their version over another.
 Here is the problem.
 All translations are going to have flaws and weaknesses because they are, in fact, a translation.
-For a short list of examples, see attachment A.
+For a short list of examples, see attachment A below.

 Second, a good translation first and foremost communicates as closely the MEANING of the source as possible, for the target audience.
 And what that looks like will depend on a variety of factors, including time and location and cultural norms.

 Third, a good translation will have footnotes explaining why they used a certain word or added/admitted something from the body of the text.
 For Bible translation, a good translation gets a person into the text, asking questions and digging deeper.
 Footnotes are always helpful for a good translator because they flesh out the meaning of the source language without taking up space in the actual text of the translation.
 They can explain translation difficulties and cultural differences as well as other features of the language which would not otherwise be evident to the average English reader (or Spanish or Dutch, or what have you, depending on the language of the translation).

 Fourth, it is wise to use multiple translations when digging deep into the text.
 When there is a debatable point or something that might seem a little off from what others are reading, then look at their translation.